 Learning how to deal with rejection is a basic life skill because almost all of us are rejected at some point in our lives.
 We are rejected by people we want to date, jobs we want to do, clients we want to work with, besides other everyday rejections.

 How do you deal with rejection and why does rejection pain so much?
 We are going to figure out how to do all of this in this piece.
 Stay till the end of the piece so that you don’t miss out on anything.
 Every post on this happiness blog is meant to be a comprehensive guide on dealing with an aspect of life that affects our happiness as human being.
 In this piece, we would learn how to deal with rejection without causing much emotional damage.
 Rejection always hurts and would continue to hurt, but we need to be able to deal with it in a way so that it doesn’t paralyse us.
+The fear of rejection is a debilitating disease, which, if not treated, could severely limit human potential.

 Let us start with the basics.